Shenfield

-Shenfield is a commuter suburb of Brentwood, in the borough of Brentwood, Essex, England.
-In 2020, the suburb was estimated to have a population of 5,396.
+Shenfield is a suburb of Brentwood, in Essex, England.
+In 2020, it was estimated to have a population of 5,396.

 History

-The old village (now town), by the church and Green Dragon pub, lies along the original Roman road (now the A1023) which linked London and Colchester.
+The former village, by the church and Green Dragon pub, lies along the original Roman road (now the A1023) which linked London and Colchester.

 Nathaniel Ward, a Puritan clergyman and author, was made minister of the Shenfield church in 1648 and held that office until his death in 1652.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Shenfield like this:

-On 1 April 1934 the parish was abolished and merged with Brentwood, part also went to Mountnessing.